ShaikImamPasha/Namaste-Recat-Js-Web-Series/Let's_Get_Classy_Chapter_8/code&&assisment_questions.md

 ### Theory-
 #### 1.How do you create Nested Routes react-router-dom configuration.
 #### 2.React about createHashRouter,createMemoryRouter from React Router docs.
-#### 3.What is order of lify cycle method calls in Class Based Components?
+#### 3.What is order of life cycle method calls in Class Based Components?
 #### 4.Why do we use componentDidMount?
 #### 5.Why do we use componentWillUnmount?Show with example
 #### 6.(Research) why do we use super(props) in constructor?